masmontanas/bluecore-interview/README.md

 with the expectation being that a k8s secret resource would contain sensitive values and be mounted as env-variables.

 Redis connectivity isn't currently protected with a password, which would not be viable for production.

+### Scaling considerations

+The application itself is already intended for scaling on demand, with full async support and a circuit-breaker to tolerate availability issues with dependencies (redis, in this case).
+The circuit-breaker will ensure that unnecessary i/o doesn't occur when redis is unavailable leading to runaway resource consumption.

+Between full async support, the circuit-breaker, and the implementation of the HPA most scaling considerations should be addressed.